InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/income-profit/2019-05-30-feb-to-apr-2019-income-report.markdown

 </figure>
 </center>
 <br>
 On to April and things certainly didn't slow down!
 I went to see Disney on Ice which was absolutely brilliant.
-Then my attention turned to [Tony Robbins' Unleash The Power Within event](https://upwuk.com/?aff=inspiringlifedesign&ls=AffiliateLink){:target="_blank" rel="noopener"} (<i>affiliate link</i>) where I was serving on the crew.
+Then my attention turned to [Tony Robbins' Unleash The Power Within event](https://www.tonyrobbins.com/events/unleash-the-power-within){:target="_blank" rel="noopener"} where I was serving on the crew.

 <center>
 <figure>